 Rushing a task often means cutting corners, leading to a poorer end result.
 Sometimes, you might think you can live with that, but inexperienced DIYers can cause damage and shoddy finishes can affect your property’s resale value, so you might want to think twice.

-4. Invest in the Right Tools
+4. Invest in a Tool Kit

 Homeowners and renovators should have a selection of DIY tools, and the basics are usually inexpensive to pick up.
 Most of the small power tools you’ll need have modest price tags – some between £50 and £100 – and will quickly reward your investment.